FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

 #### 3.2 WBC-Liquid Create Table

-Available at WBC-The logic for creating a table is implemented in the constructor of Liquid.
+The logic for creating a table can be implemented in the constructor of WBC-Liquid.
 The address of the TableManager introduced here is the BFS path '/ sys / table _ manager'.
-Note that WBC-Difference between Liquid and Solidity。
+Note the difference between WBC-Liquid and Solidity。

-The principle of creating a table is similar to that of Solidity, so I won't repeat it again.。
+The principle of creating a table is similar to that of Solidity, so I won't repeat it again。

 ```rust
 pub fn new(&mut self) {